iGerman00/buttercup-chrome/README.md

 ## Translation

 When you enable translation after clicking the extension's icon, Buttercup will translate all speech to English.
 Note that translation is only available with the whisper-large-v3 model.
 If you select a different model, the translation option will be disabled.

+## Advanced Features

+### Word-Level Timestamps
+Buttercup uses word-level timestamps to create better-formatted subtitles.
+This feature:
+- Provides more precise timing for each word
+- Uses a sliding window to combine words into readable lines
+- Is fully configurable - adjust words per line and maximum line length
+- Can be disabled to fall back to segment-level timestamps

+### Model Prompting
+You can guide the model's transcription style or help it with unfamiliar words:
+- Enter a prompt (up to 896 characters) to influence how the model transcribes
+- Useful for technical content, names, or specific terminology
+- Helps maintain consistent style across transcriptions

 ## Support & Feedback